EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### k-anonymity revisited
-$k$-anonymity requirement: each release of data must be such that every combination of values of quasi-identifiers can be indistinctly matched to at least $k$ respondents.<br />
+$k$-anonymity requires that each release of data must be such that every combination of values of quasi-identifiers can be indistinctly matched to at least $k$ respondents.<br />
-When generalization is performed at attribute level (_AG_) this is equivalent to require each quasi-identifier $n$-uple to have at least $k$ occurrences.<br />
+When generalization is performed at attribute level (_AG_), this is equivalent to require each quasi-identifier $n$-uple to have at least $k$ occurrences.<br />
 When generalization is performed at cell level (_CG_) the existence of at least $k$ occurrences is a sufficient but not necessary condition; a less stricter requirement would suffice:
 1) for each sequence of values $pt$ in $PT[QI]$ there are at least $k$ tuples in $GT[QI]$ that contain a sequence of values generalizing $pt$;
 2) for each sequence of values $t$ in $GT[QI]$ there are at least $k$ tuples in $PT[QI]$ that contain a sequence of values for which $t$ is a generalization.